hashicorp/terraform-provider-vault/website/docs/r/cert_auth_backend_role.html.md

 * `allowed_organizational_units` - (Optional) Allowed organization units for authenticated client certificates.
  *In previous provider releases this field was incorrectly named `allowed_organization_units`, please update accordingly*

+* `allowed_metadata_extensions` - (Optional) A array of oid extensions.
+Upon successful authentication, these extensions will be added as metadata if they are present in the certificate.

 * `required_extensions` - (Optional) TLS extensions required on client certificates

 * `display_name` - (Optional) The name to display on tokens issued under this role.